 This will give you a clear picture of your real revenues, gross margins, and profitability for any given month.

 Cost per Unit– The cost per unit can be defined as how much money the company spent to produce a single unit of a product or service.
 This calculation takes into account two factors, namely the variable cost and fixed cost.
 This number is used in determining the price of products or services.

 FBA– Fulfillment by Amazon (FBA), is a storage and shipping option that Amazon provides to help businesses sell their products.
-Amazon’s fulfillment centres are specially designed to receive and pack products for FBA.
+Amazon’s fulfillment centers are specially designed to receive and pack products for FBA.
 Amazon will then pick up, pack, and ship the products to the customer.
-All post-sales services, including returns, refunds and customer service, are taken care of.
+All post-sales services, including returns, refunds, and customer service, are taken care of.

 Landed Cost– What it will cost to produce and ship your product to Amazon This includes more than the actual cost of manufacturing products or buying products.
-The landed cost includes all manufacturing costs, shipping/freight charges, freight forwarder fees and packaging costs, taxes, etc.
+The landed cost includes all manufacturing costs, shipping/freight charges, freight forwarder fees, packaging costs, taxes, etc.

 Pick & Pack– Its simply means the Cost of retrieving the item from the warehouses, packing it (including packing materials), and shipping it.
-This also includes labour costs.
+This also includes labor costs.

-Stock out– When customer orders exceed the stock available, a stock out is created.
-When the demand for a product is greater than anticipated and the stock of safety stock does not have enough to fulfil all orders, a stock out can occur.
-Stock outs can also be caused by delays in the supply chains or stoppages in a company’s production process.
+Stock out When customer orders exceed the stock available, a stock out is created.
+When the demand for a product is greater than anticipated and the stock of safety stock does not have enough to fulfill all orders, a stock out can occur.
+Stock-outs can also be caused by delays in the supply chains or stoppages in a company’s production process.

 Why Amazon FBA Calculator Alone Is Not Enough

-What are other alternatives to Amazon FBA calculator
+What are other alternatives to best Amazon FBA calculator

 Jungle Scout FBA Profit Calculator